 In 1961, Bill Best, founder of Thermal Engineering Corp., Had patented the first infrared burner.
 This burner was only used for industrial machinery.

 All right, here we go with my explanation of the whole infrared technology.
-Hope you understand it!
+I hope you understand!

 Gas and electric grills use hot air to cook our food.
 A dryer also uses hot air but this is used to dry our clothes.